alexQiSong/scSTEM/README.md

 run_scstem_GUI()
 ```
 Where `install_folder` is the project folder we just created to install scSTEM.
-After analysis is done, you may deactivate the project environment for `scSTEM`, simiply executing the following code:
+After analysis is done, you may deactivate the project environment for `scSTEM`, simiply by executing the following code:
 ```R
 renv::deactivate()
 ```